Sewer56/FileEmulationFramework/docs/emulators/spd.md

 ## Patching Sprites

-Sprite patching in this context refers to the technique of appending a provided texture to the `.SPD`s texture dictionary, and patching a sprite to point to the new texture.
+Sprite patching in this context refers to the technique of appending a provided texture to the `.SPD`s texture dictionary, and patching a sprite entry to point to the new texture.

-After editing the texture containing the sprite you want to change, change the texture's filename to reflect the sprite id, which can be found using PersonaEditor.
+After editing the texture containing the sprite you want to change, change the texture's filename to reflect the appropriate sprite id(s), which can be found using PersonaEditor.

-The filename should be `spr_x.dds` where `x` is the sprite id.
-You can even change multiple sprites with one texture, using underscores `_` to separate ids, and dashes `-` for ranges.
+The filename should be `spr_x.dds` where `x` is the sprite ids, using [Id Notation](#Id Notation).

-Textures should be the same size as the originals, and the sprites should be in the same place, unless you're supplying an edited `.spdspr` file
+Textures should be the same size as the originals, and the sprites should be in the same place, unless you're supplying an edited `.spdspr` file.

 If you are supplying an edited `.spdspr` file, the filename should be `spr_x.spdspr` (or `.sprt`) with `x` being the sprites id.

+!!! warning

+    Moving around sprite positions may occasionally break sprite positioning.
+This has only been observed with P5R so far, and affects sprites that appear next to button prompts as well as a lot of the pause menu animation sprites.
+These sprites must be put into an image with the same size as the original with the sprites in the correct positions in order to be displayed correctly.

 ### Examples